Donald W. Ernst

-Donald W. Ernst (born January 25, 1934) is an American film, music and sound editor and film producer.
-He commonly works in the animation industry.
+Donald William Ernst (January 25, 1934 – April 9, 2023) was an American film, music and sound editor and film producer.
+He commonly worked in the animation industry.

 Ernst started his career in television serving as editor on Gilligan's Island, Cimarron Strip and Gunsmoke, he later moved on to film editing.
 Ernst went to work at Ralph Bakshi's studio editing films such as Coonskin, The Lord of the Rings, Wizards and Hey Good Lookin'.

-Upon joining Disney, Ernst got a chance to produce films such as Aladdin, Homeward Bound: The Incredible Journey and Fantasia 2000.
+Upon joining Disney, Ernst got a chance to produce films such as Aladdin, Homeward Bound: The Incredible Journey and Fantasia 2000 (along with Roy E. Disney).
 He also produced the English voice adaptation of Spirited Away.

+Ernst died on April 9, 2023, at the age of 89.